develprr/metamatic-blog/_posts/2024-03-09-let-us-turn-your-millions-to-billions.md

 Now the fantastic thing about MongoDB is that it allows you to take both approaches.
 A very typical scenario is that some of your data is "big" and some is "small".
 Let's say that you have some measurement instruments or server logs that produce huge amounts of data.
 Obviously, a document database model is the best match to make queries to this kind of data.
 On the other hand, your employee or customer data is different.
-Typically this kind of data contains a limited numberof o entries that isn't accumulating at a huge speed.
+Typically this kind of data contains a limited number of entries that isn't accumulating at a huge speed.
 Obviously, you need two different database engines for these two domains.
 You need something like AWS DynamoDB for measurements or logs and something like Postgres SQL database for eveything else.